dmd/wxpaper/README.md

 * The case is ugly.
 I 3D-printed it because I couldn't find any decent cases that would hold the display I chose.

-Build with: `docker build --build-arg PARTICLE_USERNAME='your-username' --build-arg PARTICLE_PASSWORD='your_password' -t wxpaper .`

-Build with: `docker build --build-arg PARTICLE_TOKEN=`your particle token` -t wxpaper .` You'll probably want to use an unexpiring token.
+Build with: `docker build --build-arg PARTICLE_TOKEN=your_particle_token -t wxpaper .` You'll probably want to use an unexpiring token.

 ![example image](photo.jpeg)